By Marilyn Giroux & Jessica Vredenburg

 No matter which side of the fence you may sit on with regards to the events between Serena Williams and Naomi Osaka, the conversation about women in sports is long overdue, albeit, unfortunately, at the expense of the current US Open women’s singles champion.

 Marilyn Giroux is a Senior Lecturer in Marketing at the Auckland University of Technology.
+She is an expert in consumer behaviour.

 Jessica Vredenburg is a Senior Lecturer in Marketing at the Auckland University of Technology.
+She is an expert in services marketing.